 There is not a lot of food that provides vitamin D and when it does the numbers are not that impressive.
-Here are a couple of examples : salmon, trout, swordfish (yes fish got it!), mushrooms exposed to UV light (what does that even mean, do I have to take them out in the sun before I cook them??), fortified foods (which means that vitamin D has been added to) like cows milk, soy milk and orange juice.
+Here are a couple of examples: salmon, trout, swordfish (yes fish got it!), mushrooms exposed to UV light (what does that even mean, do I have to take them out in the sun before I cook them??), fortified foods (which means that vitamin D has been added to) like cows milk, soy milk, and orange juice.
 To get a complete and detailed list you can check out this list.
 But who really wants to measure what they eat to make sure they get enough vitamin D?
-I have better things to do and I hope you do to!
+I have better things to do and I hope you do too!

 Finally, the dietary supplements.

 Vitamin D supplements come in two forms: D2 and D3.
-The latter is considered superior at high doses, so I would suggest to look for vitamin D3 supplements (which is the most common form available anyway).
+The latter is considered superior at high doses, so I would suggest looking for vitamin D3 supplements (which is the most common form available anyway).
 This, in my opinion, is the easiest way to get your daily dose of vitamin D and it is one of the cheapest supplements you will come across.
 If you are interested, you can always check out our vitamins and minerals section.

 How to avoid a vitamin D deficiency?

 First things first, how do you know if you have a vitamin D deficiency?
 You don’t!
 Unless you want to get a blood test and make sure your numbers are correct.
 But that means taking the time to go to the doctor and maybe pay for the test.
 Nobody really wants to go through all that hassle every now and then to make sure that their vitamin D level is right all the time.

 - Go out in the sun every day and make sure you get enough sun exposure (but how do you really know what is enough?)